 – You must have a working telephone.

 – You must have electrical services.
 Working water; gas, if used for cooking and heating; a waste disposal system (city sewer or septic tank); proper ventilation; proper lighting for children to properly see.

-- You must have an adequate number of bedrooms to provide for every member in your family.
+– You must have an adequate number of bedrooms to provide for every member of your family.
 Children over the age of 6 and opposite sex shall have separate sleeping rooms.

 – Bedrooms for foster children shall provide adequate space for the child’s belongings and serve as a sleeping space and also room for them to have personal time/space and to study if necessary.

 – Beds and mattresses shall be available in the necessary size to provide for good sleeping conditions.
 If an infant is placed in your home, there are additional crib/sleeping guidelines:

 – Slates on the cribs shall be no further apart than 2 3/8 inches.

 – Mattresses must be waterproof and fit tightly inside the crib.
 No more than two finger widths between the mattress and each side of the crib.

 – A distance of three feet between cribs, if applicable.

 – Cribs and mattresses shall be kept clean and disinfected.